 Comparison of methods for disaggregating populations to enumeration areas and buffer zones.

-The image below shows this StoryMap which has been setup to disseminate the results.
+The image below shows this StoryMap which has been setup to visualise the results.

 A methodology paper titled "Coastal proximity of populations in 22 Pacific Island Countries and Territories" was published in September 2019.